Dietrich Heinrich Ludwig von Ompteda

-Dietrich Heinrich Ludwig von Ompteda (5 March 1746, Hoya - 18 May 1803, Regensburg) was a Hanoverian jurist and government minister.
+Dietrich Heinrich Ludwig Freiherr von Ompteda (5 March 1746, Hoya - 18 May 1803, Regensburg) was a Hanoverian jurist and government minister.

 Life

 Dietrich Heinrich Ludwig von Ompteda was born in 1746 on his father's estate of Wulmstorf in the Hoya region.
-His parents were the hofmeister and oberhauptmann Dietrich August von Ompteda and his wife Beata Magdalena (née von Horn).
+His parents were the hofmeister and oberhauptmann Dietrich August von Ompteda and his wife, Beata Magdalena (née von Horn).
 After an education befitting his noble birth, he studied from 1761 to 1763 at the Ritterakademie Lüneburg with Johann Stephan Pütter, with whom he became friends and who was already studying jurisprudence at the University of Göttingen.

 On successfully completing his degree, in 1767 Dietrich became ordinary assessor (Beisitzer) to the Calenberger Hofgerichtes in Hanover, rapidly rising to Hofrat in 1770, full Kriegsrat in 1774, Hofrichter to the Calenberger Hofgericht in 1778 and to Landrat and Schatzrat to the Principality of Calenberg in 1782.
 Aged only 37, in 1783 he became minister-plenipotentiary to the court of Charles Theodore in Munich (who as elector of the Electorate of the Palatinate also became elector of Bavaria in 1777) and diplomatic representative to the perpetual diet at Regensburg for George III (King of Great Britain and Prince-Elector of Hanover).
 He held both posts simultaneously until his death in Regensburg in 1803 aged 57.
 He also educated his nephew Christian Friedrich Wilhelm von Ompteda, later an officer in the Napoleonic Wars.

 In the meantime he studied extensively and accumulated more than two thousand maps for the study of international law, a collection that was acquired two years after his death by the library of the university of Tartu.
 He married a baroness (freiin) von der Horst, who in 1770 wrote a French poem in honour of the celebrated founder and curator of the Göttinger Hochschule, prime minister Gerlach Adolph von Münchhausen.